vkeep/hybrid_GTCRN/README.md

 # H-GTCRN
-This repository is the official implementation of the Interspeech2025 paper: A Lightweight Hybrid Dual Channel Speech Enhancement System under Low-SNR Conditions.
+This repository is the copy implementation of the Interspeech2025 paper: A Lightweight Hybrid Dual Channel Speech Enhancement System under Low-SNR Conditions.
 For more details, please refer to the [arXiv preprint](https://arxiv.org/abs/2505.19597).

+# TODO
+dual channel rir generation will finished later.

 | ![The framework of our proposed system.](./figures/model.png) |
 |:---------------------:|